245.487 Citation; declaration of policy; mission.

 (ii) address the unique physical, emotional, social, and educational needs of children;

-(iii) are coordinated with the range of social and human services provided to children and their families by the Departments of Education, Human Services, Health, and Corrections;
+(iii) are coordinated with the range of social and human services provided to children and their families by the departments of children, families, and learning, human services, health, and corrections;

 (iv) are appropriate to the developmental needs of children; and